Last Updated on March 8, 2021 by

 1. Manage Your Pump’s Horsepower

-You can start by reducing the pump’s run time at intervals of 30-minutes per day for better efficiency.
+You can start by reducing the pump’s run time at intervals of 30 minutes per day for better efficiency.
 But ensure that the water quality remains the same.
-Carrying out this step helps you identify the best run time for your pump that keeps your pool at its best and also cuts your budget.
+Carrying out this step helps you identify the best run time for your pump which keeps your pool at its best and also cuts your budget.

 2. Hand-Clean Your Pool